mackenziekbrooks/dh180-w18-borndigital/assignments.md

 ## Born Digital Archive Project \(50%\)

-### Annotated Bibliography
+### Annotated Bibliography (10%)

-Born digital archives annotated bibliography.
-Review 4-5 existing born digital archives through the lens of your chosen discipline.
-Annotations should be a substantial paragraph and follow the citation style of your discipline.
+It's time to start preparing to create your own web archives.
+The first step is to survey the web to see what might already exist on your topic of interest.
+Additionally, you will be asked to find 1-2 scholarly articles that help add context to the collections you've chosen.
+You are encouraged to select a disciplinary lens from which to view your topic.
+Are a historian of games?
+A philosopher?
+A literary historian?
+An art historian?

+Here's how it works:
+1. Start with a citation for the collection/source.
+Format it according to the citation style of your chosen discipline.
+2. 1-2 paragraphs of summary, but mostly analysis.

 ### Proposal